BurgerWu/airflow_covid19_tw/README.md

 ## Introduction
 This repository contains dags folder and plugins required to complete the project task.
 You can also move relevant files within the folder to your own airflow folder, and it should also work just fine.
 Within dags folder, there are dag py files that defines the tasks of initializing database, update and data check.
 Within operators folder, there are two main sub folder called helpers and operators.
 Helpers contains helper function that our operator can call.
 Operators folder contains custom operators that does jobs not available(or intentionally make it new operator) with default operators.

 The data of this project will be visualized in web page using Django framework in another project repository, you may check <a href='https://github.com/BurgerWu/Covid19_Django_Webapp'>here</a> for more information.
+Now a docker-compose version of these two projects is available at this <a href='https://github.com/BurgerWu/Covid19_Taiwan_Dashboard_Docker_Compose'>repository</a>

 ## Airflow Settings and Run Dags Locally
 ### Installation of Airflow